-4.3 Emtree thesaurus
+4.4 Emtree thesaurus

-Emtree, also known as the Elsevier Life Science Thesaurus, contains almost 84,000 biomedical preferred terms and 380,000 synonyms ordered within 14 facets (topic-specific taxonomies) including anatomy, diseases, organisms, biochemical functions, biomedical procedures, health care concepts, study types and geographical areas among others2.
+Emtree5, also known as the Elsevier Life Science Thesaurus, contains nearly 99,000 biomedical preferred terms and nearly 548,000 synonyms ordered within 14 facets (topic-specific taxonomies) including anatomy, diseases, organisms, biochemical functions, biomedical procedures, health care concepts, study types, and geographical areas among others.

 The largest facet, "chemicals and drugs", includes both drugs (see Section 5.3.3) and chemical entities of every kind, from endogenous compounds to environmental toxins.
-This facet accounts for almost half of all Emtree preferred terms and over 60% of its synonyms.
+This facet accounts for more than one third of all Emtree preferred terms and about 50% of its synonyms.